 The importance of being a strategic partner

 Anderson & Vreeland occupies a unique position as the lead supplier to the flexographic printing marketplace.
-A&V has the important distinction of being the only company that both makes and sells a full range of supplies, materials and peripheral equipment as well as digital inkjet presses.
-The lens this provides give us a more strategic perspective on the market than merely reselling products made by other companies.
+A&V has the important distinction of being the only company that both makes and sells a full range of supplies, materials, and peripheral equipment as well as digital inkjet presses.
+The lens gives us a more strategic perspective on the market than merely reselling products made by other companies.
 This difference is at the heart of the focused, consultative approach we bring to every customer relationship and gives A&V a holistic appreciation of our industry that’s unlike that of any other company.

 We believe this strategic approach to customer success—some 56 years in the making—benefits everyone in the industry.
 Listening to, understanding, and supporting the needs of flexographic converters sets us apart and helps ensure A&V is always part of the relentless motion that drives our industry forward.